Retatrutide Clinical Trial Results | PSPeptides

 Glycemic control (Type 2 diabetes trial — Rosenstock et al., 2023)

 A separate Phase 2 trial in participants with type 2 diabetes (published in The Lancet) demonstrated significant improvements in glucose metabolism.
 Mean HbA1c reductions ranged from -1.3% to -2.0% depending on dose — comparable to the most effective diabetes medications available.
 Fasting glucose levels improved across all dose groups, and insulin sensitivity markers showed meaningful improvement.
+This trial data is indexed on PubMed (PMID: 37224420).

 Liver fat reduction